MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 - Use QR or circular code anchors instead of holographic anchors for small to medium-sized objects and spaces.

-- Use [Azure Object Anchors Preview](pc-app-anchor-azure-object.md) for larger static objects.
+- Use [Object Anchors](pc-app-anchor-azure-object.md) for larger static objects.

     The overall order of accuracy for the different kinds of anchors from most precise to least precise is:

     1. Object anchor

-    2. QR code anchor
+    1. QR code anchor

-    2. Circular code anchor
+    1. Circular code anchor

-    3. Holographic anchor
+    1. Holographic anchor

 - Place holograms close to the anchor (not more than 3 meters away)